FrancoSecchi/FrancoSecchi/README.md

 `Segmentation fault (core dumped)`

 ## 💫 About Me:
 Hi!
 I'm a passionate software developer working as a full stack developer at TitanPush.
 I love reading and learning new things about programming, especially exploring Rust and diving into DevOps practices.
 I believe in the value of sharing knowledge, which is why I enjoy teaching and helping others grow in their coding journey.<br><br>Currently, I'm working as a freelance developer at Dumbell, where I focus on creating scalable and efficient solutions.
-I'm always open to new challenges and aim to improve both my technical and soft skills continuously.<br>Fun fact: I think the phrase I've seen the most in my life is "Invalid Read of Size 8.
+I'm always open to new challenges and aim to improve both my technical and soft skills continuously.

+I think the phrase I've seen the most in my life is `Invalid Read of Size 8`.

 ## 🌐 Socials: